 Back to the pizza, it's the best pizza I have ever eaten.
 If you search for Pizza Bianca you will see lots of discussions regarding this recipe on food bloggers websites in America - it's that good.
 They have also given adapted recipes for the base and toppings.
 The recipe was apparently first printed in Cook's Illustrated and is now on America's Test Kitchen website, the problem is you need to pay to access their recipes.
-The full recipe is on this blog in America, but I'm not sure I would top mine with sliced tomatoes.
-Use extra virgin olive oil throughout to give another layer of taste, if you think all that oil is too much of a good thing, simply cut back on the oil.

 This is the first stage and I added plain flour (not strong flour), salt and water to the bowl and mixed with the dough hook on low for 3 minutes.
 Next stage is to add the easy blend yeast and sugar to the above mixture, now mix on low for a couple of minutes.
 With the dough hook still attached to the machine mix until smooth and glossy for approximately 10 minutes.
 The yeast batter should be coming away from the sides of the bowl.